 Bachelor of Science or Bachelor of Arts with Standard Sequence or Biochemistry Sequence

 Pepperdine University offers two degrees in chemistry: bachelor of science and bachelor of arts for which students can select either the standard sequence or a sequence with a biochemistry emphasis.

 Any one of the four degree paths may be a good fit for students depending on their career goals and abilities.

-- Bachelor of Science in Chemistry: Students seeking this degree receive more in depth exposure to advanced mathematics, chemistry, and physics.
-This option benefits students interested in health professional careers or graduate degrees in chemistry.
-Many of the chemistry majors in this program actively participate in undergraduate research that eventually leads to graduate school.
+Bachelor of science in chemistry: Students seeking this degree receive more in-depth exposure in chemistry, mathematics, and physics.
+This option is often selected by students seeking immediate entry into the chemistry workforce, individuals interested in graduate programs in chemistry or related fields, or those pursuing careers in the health professions.
+Many of the chemistry majors in this program actively participate in undergraduate research.

 Bachelor of arts in chemistry: Students pursuing this degree (with either the standard or biochemistry sequence) are provided more flexibility as they seek their degree.
 Students seeking either a double major or admission to a health-related program are accommodated with this major program.
 The defining characteristic of the bachelor of arts compared to the bachelor of science sequences is the flexibility in the math and physics requirements.

 Pepperdine offers a chemistry minor for students seeking to bolster their physical sciences studies.